Blueprint For Crafting Your First Escape Room.

 Start by doing a quick draft version before spending a lot of time on any one puzzle.
 This allows you to quickly iterate over your design without getting bogged down in something you may end up scrapping anyway.

 Here's a big list of DIY escape room puzzles you can create at home.
-Find your favorites and also include any puzzles you love from other escape rooms you've done.
-Remember, do a quick version of this to start with.
+Find your favorites and also include any ideas you love from other escape rooms you've done.

 Talk someone through your puzzle map.
 Just explain every step as it works in your head.